Ryan Schiavo: When Evil Is Called Good, and Good Evil

 The closing hope

-For all its weight, the message does not end in despair but in confidence.
+For all its weight, this message does not end in despair but in confidence.
 God is a righteous Judge who cannot be defeated, and He raises up a standard against the flood of evil — most often through His own people:

 So shall they fear the name of the Lord from the west, and His glory from the rising of the sun; when the enemy comes in like a flood, the Spirit of the Lord will lift up a standard against him.